‘Man is the warmest place to hide’

 The remaining men consider their options and first turn their attention to the AWOL Blair who appears to be as inhuman as the suspected, not only escaping but evidently part-way through building a spacecraft to escape in.
 The station’s power generator is found destroyed and in a somewhat circular plot device, they realise they have been left to freeze to death, their eventual rescuers doomed to suffer the same fate as the rest of their men.
 Ultimately only two survive – but who are they really and what will become of them?

 In 1982, Carpenter’s star could scarcely have shone brighter, Halloween, The Fog and Escape From New York cementing him firmly as America’s most consistent and exciting new director.
 The Thing would be his first under the umbrella of a major studio, Universal.
-With a source novella and film version, of which Carpenter was extremely fond, the screenplay was entrusted to the relatively un-tested Bill Lancaster, son of screen legend, Burt.
+With a source novella and the film version, of which Carpenter was extremely fond, the screenplay was entrusted to the relatively un-tested Bill Lancaster, son of screen legend, Burt.
 Lancaster junior was unfamiliar with either of the two earlier sources, a poisoned chalice or huge advantage, depending on your viewpoint.
 His vision was to concentrate on the men themselves, their paranoia and lack of trust being at least the equal of the other menace at the base.

-With the action of the film beginning part-way through a crucial incident integral to the plot, we are immediately put on edge and are as in the dark as the rest of the camp, discovering the background to the Norwegian incident at the same time as them.
+With the action of the film beginning part-way through a crucial incident integral to the plot, we are immediately put on edge and as in the dark as the rest of the camp, discovering the background to the Norwegian incident at the same time as them.
 Ultimately, even by the film’s end, we are left to make our own conclusions, the film being most concerned with the aftermath and nature of fear itself, rather than the mechanics of the reasons for the events happening.

 Incredibly, despite the film being particularly talky and an unusually large cast (considering the small filming area) all with necessarily individual quirks and motives, the script remained essentially untouched throughout shooting, save for the odd name change and budgetary reining in of some planned effects work.